Non-stop flights to Bangkok (BKK)

 Hong Kong Express: year-round flights from Hong Kong (HKG).

-Air Busan: year-round flights from Busan (PUS) and Seoul (ICN).
+Air Busan: year-round flights from Busan (PUS).

 Air Premia: seasonal flights from Seoul (ICN).